vosaul/status.im/content/status.md

     },
  ```

-A simple method to try and ensure that whatever numbe the user inputs is put into a usable format.
+A simple method to try and ensure that whatever number the user inputs, is put into a usable format.
 The example provided shows it in use to make sure the number requesting ETH is handled correctly.
 This is part of a larger `status.command()` object that can be found [here](https://github.com/status-im/status-react/blob/30596f743f0a6ac0b7aec575cc1483dd306cc1ef/bots/wallet/bot.js#L182).

 ## status.types